-The content within Section 2 are directed at providing the steward - in - training with knowledge, skills, and resources to assess the current and ever-changing state of one’s Antimicrobial Stewardship Program(ASP).
-The mini-lectures within the eLearning will introduce the concept of the Antimicrobial Stewardship Toolbelt.
-The Application Activities and Workbooks are focused on having the learner apply the Toolbelt to their local institution.
+The content within Section 2 is directed at providing the steward - in - training with knowledge, skills, and resources to assess the current and ever-changing state of one’s Antimicrobial Stewardship Program(ASP).
+The mini-lectures within the first eLearning will introduce the concept of the Antimicrobial Stewardship Toolbelt.
+The application activities and workbooks are focused on having the learner apply the toolbelt to their local institution.
 It will also help them to learn about the importance of prioritization of initiatives and daily tasks.

 As the faculty or stewardship champion leading this effort, you can decide how the content is distributed and presented to your stewards- in- training.

 The fellow/trainee can watch the eLearning on their own, followed by a debrief between fellow and faculty.

 To present in a classroom or small group setting, there are two methods of delivery: